If you were to eavesdrop on conversations between people who take pride in their physical activity, you’d probably hear some common themes:

 “I’m doing intermittent fasting.”

 “My trainer has me on this really hard workout he got from JillianMichaels.com.
 It’s gotta work since it’s so hard.”

-“My shoulders been hurting for the past few years, but I think I could probably train through it and it will go away on its’ own.”
+“My shoulder’s been hurting for the past few years, but I think I could probably train through it and it will go away on its own.”

-- the illiopsoas (the illiacus and psoas muscles)
+- Iliopsoas (the iliacus and psoas muscles)

 Panjabi showed in Therapeutic Exercise for Spinal Segmental Stabilization that when the transverse abdominis isn’t working well after a low back injury, the psoas kicks up hard to cover the difference.
 This simple feat shows how much of a role the psoas plays in spinal stability.

-Another way to look at it, if you stretched a short and tight muscle and it regained length, it shouldn’t get tight again, should it?
-Whereas if the muscle wasn’t technically “tight” but rather holding excessive tone in order to keep your spine from looking more like a losing game of Jenga, stretching it will just give more opportunity for low back pain, and quickly lead to the muscle tensing up again to defend the spine.
+If you stretched a short and tight muscle and it regained length, it shouldn’t get tight again, should it?
+Conversely, if the muscle wasn’t technically “tight,” but rather holding excessive tone in order to keep your spine from looking like a losing round of Jenga, stretching it will just give more opportunity for low back pain, and quickly lead to the muscle tensing up again to defend the spine.

-So is the hip flexor tight because it’s short or because it’s responding to a weak core?
+So is the hip flexor tight because it’s short, or because it’s responding to a weak core?

-We can do this in a half kneeling position with a postural isometric hold ….
+We can do this in a half-kneeling position with a postural isometric hold …

 We can plank the hell out of that sucker as long as we keep a neutral pelvis and spinal position.